-LITFest 2015 Coming On April 27 - May 1
+Harvard LITFest 2015 ~ April 27 - May 1

 LITFest features internationally acclaimed authors and editors, readings of new work, panels, and hands-on workshops.
 Join us for a celebration of our literary community, whose vibrant past has changed the world of literature and whose current thinkers are transforming the future of writing.

 - LITFest 2015 kicks off with Claudia Rankine, author of the National Book Award finalist Citizen: An American Lyric, in a reading and conversation co-sponsored by the Woodberry Poetry Room.
 6 p.m.
-Monday April 27 at Houghton Library.
+Monday, April 27 at Houghton Library.

-- Hear about the rise of literary television from the Emmy Award-winning creator, producer, and writer of Mad Men, Matthew Weiner.
-8 p.m.
-Monday April 27 at the Barker Center.
+- Matthew Weiner, Emmy Award-winning creator, producer, and writer of Mad Men, discusses the "Rise of Literary Television," 8 p.m.
+Monday, April 27 in Sever Hall.